Vyral/base-template/_posts/2018-11-19-why-downsizing-and-retirement-go-hand-in-hand.md

 Sometimes, those approaching retirement will find that it no longer makes sense to live in the same big house.
 Once you reach a certain age, downsizing can often be your best option.

 **Just because your source of income has changed, though, it doesn’t mean your lifestyle has to.** What’s the point of having a five-bedroom home if you only use one?
-Many retirement-age homeowners may find that they would much rather cash in their equity and purchase a smaller home that better suits their needs, instead of continuing to pay for a ton of unused space. &nbsp;
+Many retirement-age homeowners may find that they would much rather cash in their equity and purchase a smaller home that better suits their needs, instead of continuing to pay for a ton of unused space.

 {% include pullquote.html %}